diyscif/diyscif/scif-thesis.md

 between the two shells as these defeat the spring function of the hollow space and jeopardize the entire system's effectiveness. [@moeser2009, pp. 270-276]

-![Improvement Of the Sound Insulation ΔR of a 80 mm Plaster Wall by a Flexible Facing Shell with m^''^~2~ = 4 kg/m^2^ and Cavity Depth d = 65 mm, Filled with Mineral Wool [@moeser2009, p.
+![Improvement of the Sound Insulation Δ$R$ of a 80 mm Plaster Wall by a Flexible Facing Shell with $m^{''}_2$ = 4 kg/m^2^ and Cavity Depth d = 65 mm, Filled with Mineral Wool [@moeser2009, p.
 274]](images/improvement.png){height=40%}

-Below the cut-off frequency the additional shell has no effect, however, above it the sound attenuation increases with 12 dB/octave.
+Below the cut-off frequency, the additional shell has no effect, however, above it, the sound attenuation increases with 12 dB/octave.
 At the cut-off frequency there is again a slump in attenuation performance.
 The cut-off frequency should be engineered to be as low as possible to make use of the steep attenuation increases.
 According to